Maximal Cohen-Macaulay modules over non-isolated surface singularities and matrix problems: Remarks on rings of discrete and tame CM--representation type

-The evidence for this conjecture is the following.
-By results of Auslander \cite{Auslander} and Esnault \cite{Esnault} it is known that the quotient surface singularities are the only surface singularities of finite Cohen-Macaulay representation type.
+\item Assume $\rA$ is of type $\widetilde{\rD}(\underline{w})$.
+Then there exists an open neighborhood $B'$ of $b_0$ such that for all $b \in B'\setminus \{b_0\}$ the scheme $X_b$ has only quotient or log--canonical singularities. \end{itemize} \end{conjecture} The evidence for this conjecture is the following.
+By results of Auslander \cite{Auslander} and Esnault \cite{Esnault} it is known that the quotient surface singularities are the only surface singularities of finite Cohen--Macaulay representation type.
 In particular, the representation-finite Gorenstein surface singularities are precisely the simple hypersurface singularities.

-By results of Kahn \cite{Kahn} and Drozd, Greuel and Kashuba \cite{DGK} it is known that log-canonical surface singularities have tame Cohen-Macaulay representation type.
-Moreover, it is conjectured that these are the only tame normal surface singularities.
-The semi-continuity conjecture (known to be true in the case of the reduced curve singularities, see \cite{Knoerrer1} and \cite{DrozdGreuel}) claims that the representation type can be only improved by a flat local deformation: Cohen-Macaulay finite singularities deform to Cohen-Macaulay finite singularities, Cohen-Macaulay discrete singularities deform to Cohen-Macaulay finite or discrete singularities and Cohen-Macaulay tame singularity can not deform to Cohen-Macaulay wild singularities.
-On the other hand, Esnault and Viehweg have shown that the class of quotient surface singularities is closed under deformations \cite{EsnaultViehweg}.
+By results of Kahn \cite{Kahn} and Drozd, Greuel and Kashuba \cite{DGK} it is known that log--canonical surface singularities have tame Cohen--Macaulay representation type.
+Moreover, conjecturally these are the only tame normal surface singularities.
+The semi--continuity conjecture (known to be true in the case of reduced curve singularities \cite{Knoerrer1,DrozdGreuel}) states that the representation type can be only improved by a flat local deformation: Cohen--Macaulay finite singularities deform to Cohen--Macaulay finite singularities, Cohen-Macaulay discrete singularities deform to Cohen--Macaulay finite or discrete singularities and Cohen--Macaulay tame singularities can not deform to Cohen--Macaulay wild singularities.
+This philosophy is confirmed by a result of Esnault and Viehweg stating that the class of quotient surface singularities is closed under deformations \cite{EsnaultViehweg}.